nuwangarajapaksha/Election-Sri-Lanka/README.md

 # "Election-Sri-Lanka"
-A Project of first year Web Programming 1 module.
+A Project of a first year Web Programming 1 module.